djc5627/CompendiumWeb/docs/Birds/Song Bird/Waxwing/Cedar Waxwing.md

 ---------------------------------------------------------------
 ## Notes
 Cedar Waxwings have a very beautiful assortment of colors and a fancy tuft.
 Like to eat berries.
-Observed repeatedly flying around and returning to the same perch similar to [[Eastern Wood-Peewee]].
+Observed repeatedly flying around and returning to the same perch similar to [[Eastern Wood-Pewee]].

 ---------------------------------------------------------------
 ## Sightings